Gift Industry Statistics [All You Need To Know]

 • 74% of shoppers buy the Mother’s Day present within a month of the date (May 14).

-• So, while 80% of mothers prefer experiences as gifts, it is in fact the least popular gift type purchases on Mother’s Day.
+• So, while 80% of mothers prefer experiences as gifts, it is the least popular gift type purchase on Mother’s Day.

 • 68% shop for their actual mother, while 28% shop for their mother-in-law, 14% for their sister, 12% for their daughter, and 11% for their grandmother.